splunk/splunk-connect-for-syslog/docs/sources/Citrix/index.md

 * Install the Splunk Add-on on the search head(s) for the user communities interested in this data source.
 If SC4S is exclusively used the addon is not required on the indexer.
 * Review and update the splunk_index.csv file and set the index and sourcetype as required for the data source.
 * Follow vendor configuration steps per Product Manual above.
-Ensure the data format selected is "MMDDYYYY"
+Ensure the data format selected is "DDMMYYYY"

 ### Options